UP2018781/Coursework22/README.md

   - endpoints
     - /fetchBrick

-      fetch a specific bricks information from the database (searched by brick ID)
+      fetch a specific bricks information from the database searchable by ID, Price or Colour.
     - /fetchSet

-      fetch a specific sets information from the database (searched by set ID) also fetch any related bricks, to a certain extent, ID's and amount of bricks in a JSON
+      fetch a specific sets information from the database also fetch any related bricks, to a certain extent, ID's and amount of bricks in an object
   - database integration

 - # database